rusty1968/rot-reducer/docs/verification-model.md

 This two-tier model — eRoT gate + optional iRoT gate — is the core problem the verification states solve.

+The **verification boundary** is the interface between the platform layer and the pure state-machine core.
+Only verdicts cross it: the platform performs all cryptographic work (reading flash, checking signatures and SVN) and then signals the outcome via an event.
+The core never sees raw firmware data or hash values — it only acts on the resulting `VerificationPassed` or `VerificationFailed`.
+This keeps the core free of I/O and testable without hardware.

 ---

 ## 2. Domain Types